 - All tutoring must take place on campus, either on the 8th floor of the Healey library or other campus study locations, as determined by Subject Tutoring Program policies.

 Tutoring in the residence halls may take place on the first floor, only.
 Off campus tutoring is not allowed under any circumstances

 Click on I ACCEPT to agree to these guidelines and continue on to registration.

 If you DECLINE, you will not be able to register for tutoring.

-Please go to Academic Support Programs if you have any questions.
+Please go to the Subject Tutoring Program front desk, 8th floor, Healey Library Programs, if you have any questions.